worktheclock/replit.github.io/tutorials/28-technical-challenge-site.md

         **context())
 ```

 You'll notice we've removed the `@web.authenticated` decorator.
-This will allow unauthenticated users to see something of our site before being asked to log in. `replit.web` will prompt them to log in as soon as they attempt to access an authenticated page.
+This will allow unauthenticated users to get a glimpse of our site before being asked to log in. `replit.web` will prompt them to log in as soon as they attempt to access an authenticated page.

 ## Building the leaderboard